ioonaa/ioonaa.github.io/chic-project.md

 ![Foto]({{ site.url }}/images/experiment.jpg "Shadowing Experiment"){:height="200px" .center-image}

-In the second funding phase, we extended the experimental approach to a <strong>Wizard-of-Oz scenario</strong> and found that human interlocutors of our simulated spoken dialogue system <strong>Mirabella</strong> adapted their question intonation and segmental pronunciation to her (see video below).
+In the second funding phase, we extended the experimental approach to a <strong>Wizard-of-Oz scenario</strong> and found that human interlocutors of our simulated spoken dialog system <strong>Mirabella</strong> adapted their question intonation and segmental pronunciation to her (see video below).

 <iframe width="640" height="360" src="https://player.vimeo.com/video/434146823" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>